CartoDB/carto-workshop/01-builder-visualization/exercises/aggregations.md

 ![adm-agg-08](imgs/01-adm-agg-08.png)

-* We could play with different ramps, number of buckets and classification methods to get the map that suits our needs.
+* We could play with different color schemes, number of buckets and classification methods to get the map that suits our needs.

 * **Exercise:** Create a grid map of your choice to show the average world citie's population.